GfellerLab/MixTCRviz/README.md

     * 0: Show the CDR3 motifs of the baseline repertoire.
     * 1: Show the CDR3 motifs of the input TCRs after subtracting the baseline repertoire.
     * 2: Show the CDR3 motifs of the input TCRs after normalising by the baseline repertoire (motif of normalised fold-change).

+- plot.VJ.switch (default=1)
+    * 1: Show the VJ usage as a scatter plot.
+    * 1.2: Show the VJ usage as a scatter plot with the points colored based on the TCR gene.
+    * 2: Show the VJ usage as a bar plot.

+- plot.modelsCombined (default=FALSE)
+    * FALSE or empty string: Show the data for each model separately.
+    * TRUE or a string: Show the data for all models combined in a single figure (based on the format plot.VJ.switch=2).
+When given as a logical, the default name "modCombined" is used.
+Otherwise, the string is used for the resulting figure filename.

 - chain.list.output (default="AB"):
     * A: Only the alpha chain is plotted in output;